tridentity/800-63A-ImplGuide/5_Validation.md

         - Validating the checksum
         - Confirming the correctness of the signing key with respect to evidence type and source
 - Checking if the identity evidence is valid
-    - Confirming the accuracy of information including name, address, DoB with the issuing source
+    - Confirming the accuracy of information including name, address, DOB with the issuing source
     - Confirming information from a machine-readable passport
     - Confirming information from a machine-readable driver’s license